 To protect the SMC from any undue influence the SMC caps donations from any one institution at 5% of annual income.
-The SMC's Trustees and Advisory Committee have agreed on a small number of exceptions to the 5% upper limit on donations.
-These exceptions are large trusts like the Wellcome Trust.
+The SMC's Trustees and Advisory Committee have agreed on two exceptions to the 5% upper limit on donations: the Wellcome Trust and UK Research and Innovation (UKRI).
+The UKRI donation is over the 5% cap because the separate donations we used to receive from several Research Councils are now added together and paid via the new umbrella organisation set up in 2019.